oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 The BFF pattern requires that the JavaScript application proxies all requests to a resource server through a backend BFF component.
 As a consequence, the BFF component is able to observe all requests and responses between a JavaScript application and a resource server, which can have a considerable privacy impact.

 When the JavaScript application and BFF are built and deployed by the same party, the privacy impact is likely minimal.
-However, when this pattern is implemented using a BFF component that is provided or hosted by a third-party, this privacy impact needs to be taken into account.
+However, when this pattern is implemented using a BFF component that is provided or hosted by a third party, this privacy impact needs to be taken into account.

 #### Advanced Security